mwchoo/p5_interactive_3dart/README.md

-# :watch: At the end of the time
+# :watch: At the end of the life
 AAT4001: Project 9 - Interactive 3D art using p5.js [Sogang Univ]

 ```